 We support the work of our charity partners, Action West London and Spark! in this area, as well as local education and training providers.
 They work with many hundreds of businesses across West London each year supporting young people transition into the world of work.

-WLB firmly backs the idea that the Mayor should have control over London’s skills funding.
+WLB firmly backs the greater devolution of skills funding to the Mayor of London.
 The capital’s need are unique and require dedicated attention and budgeting.

-All our work will be underpinned by a focus on local labour market intelligence and plugging the skills gap.
+All our work is underpinned by a focus on local labour market intelligence and plugging the skills gap.

 Education & Skills Policy Commission

-By cooperating through apprenticeships and knowledge transfer, businesses and universities can develop a hiring environment more conducive to matching qualified applicants with fulfilling careers, as well as increase innovation and productivity in the West London economy.
+By cooperating through apprenticeships and knowledge transfer, businesses and education institutions can develop a hiring environment more conducive to matching qualified applicants with fulfilling careers, as well as increase innovation and productivity in the West London economy.

 The West London Education & Skills Policy commission was launched in late February 2016.
-The Commission published its draft report “Education-business links, Apprenticeships and embracing automation in West London” at the West London Futures conference in early March 2017.
+The Commission published its draft report in early March 2017.
+The final report, with minor amendments,”Education-business links, Apprenticeships and embracing automation in West London” was published in September 2018.

 Find out who is a member of the commission panel.